-Professor Cosford is the Emeritus Medical Director for Public Health England.
-His considerable experience in the improvement and protection of the public’s health includes leading Public Health England’s health protection and emergency response system from its inception in 2013 until 2019, and leading similar functions previously in the Health Protection Agency.
-In these roles he has led the Public Health England’s response to many emergencies including Ebola in West Africa, significant outbreaks of infection in England, and chemical poisonings such as Novichok.
-He has successfully promoted the importance of the environment on the public’s health, particularly raising the profile and understanding of air pollution and leading evidence reviews into practical actions that can be taken to reduce its impact burden on people’s health.
+Paul has considerable experience in the improvement and protection of the public’s health includes leading Public Health England’s health protection and emergency response system from its inception in 2013 until 2019, and leading similar functions previously in the Health Protection Agency.
+In these roles he has led Public Health England’s response to many emergencies including Ebola in West Africa, significant outbreaks of infection in England, and chemical poisonings such as Novichok.
+He has successfully promoted the importance of the environment on the public’s health, particularly raising the profile and understanding of air pollution and leading evidence reviews into practical actions that can be taken to reduce its impact on people’s health.

 As a medical leader, Paul has led programmes of work on patient safety, quality and clinical governance in the public health system and in the NHS, contributing to wider medical leadership across the healthcare system as well as giving professional leadership to public health professionals across England.
 He has provided leadership for pandemic flu, winter planning and reducing the impact of tuberculosis in England, helping to set strategies in Government and the NHS in doing so.